Pradeep24032004/sluice---a-distributed-rate-limiter-and-API-gateway/README.md

 state shared across multiple gateway instances via Redis — so scaling the gateway horizontally doesn't let clients bypass their limit by hitting a different instance.
-Implements Token Bucket, Sliding Window Log, and Sliding Window Counter algorithms as atomic Redis Lua scripts, and is stress-tested up to 50,000 concurrent requests and 1,000 simultaneous clients with the limit holding exactly every time (see [Tests](#tests)).
+Implements Token Bucket, Sliding Window Log, and Sliding Window Counter algorithms as atomic Redis Lua scripts.
+Stress-tested up to 50,000 concurrent requests and 1,000 simultaneous clients with the limit holding exactly every time, and characterized to a sustained ~32,000 checks/sec ceiling set by the connection pool (see [Tests](#tests)).

 ## Architecture